 GAV: Guys, tell us and our readers as well a little bit about yourselves.
 How did your careers start in the industry?
 What was the key idea of developing these two great online gambling sites: About Slots and Din Casino Bonus ?

 Like many people in the industry, we started out as players.
-We loved the games, but as we grew older the industry behind them really began to interest us.
+We loved the different online roulette options, but as we grew older the industry behind them really began to interest us.
 Our number one goal has always been to enable people to play the games they love reliably, securely, and affordably.
 As affiliates, we are now able to make that happen.

 GAV: Since there are thousands and thousands of websites in this niche out there, where do you think your websites stands now?